Chat Sessions¶

 This means that, aside from participant data, the bot loses all information about the previous conversation — including the fact that it even took place.

-The chat user can manually reset the session (start a new session) by sending the /reset
+Users can manually reset a session (start a new session) in two ways:

 There are two ways to automatically reset a session: